snandiDS/prokseq-deprecated/README.md

 	5. Bed file

-INSTALLAION INSTRUCTION FOR THE DEPENDENCIES:
+INSTALLATION INSTRUCTION FOR THE DEPENDENCIES:
 =============================================
 If one or any of the above dependencies are missing user can install it  by following the instructions below.